 CNP claims on its website that it does not "lobby Congress, support candidates, or issue public policy statements on controversial issues."
-Rather, CNP aims to "educate" the American public by providing "an online journal of speaker presentations" called "Policy Counsel" that includes contributions from "the best and brightest minds on economics, defense and foreign policy, and social issues."
-However, CNP Action, Inc., CNP's sister organization, avowedly "promotes issues or specific pieces of legislation through regular publications and standing committee workshops."
+Rather, CNP purports to "educate" the American public by providing"an online journal of speaker presentations" called "Policy Counsel" that includes contributions from "the best and brightest minds on economics, defense and foreign policy, and social issues."
+However, CNP Action, Inc., CNP's sister organization, "promotes issues or specific pieces of legislation through regular publications and standing committee workshops."

-According to tax filings, CNP took in nearly $2 million in revenue in 2010, the lion's share of which it spent on its conferences and salaries for its two full-time employees, executive director Robert Reccord and finance director Jennifer Rutledge.
+According to tax filings, CNP took in nearly $2.3 million in revenue in 2013, most of which it spent on its conferences and salaries for its two full-time employees, executive director Robert Reccord and finance director Jennifer Rutledge.

 Despite its claims about not issuing policy statements or lobbying, CNP appears to wage considerable influence on elected officials.
-A sign of its influential role is the effort high profile politicians put into wooing the group.
-For example, during the 2008 presidential campaign, several Republican Party candidates addressed CNP, including Mitt Romney, Fred Thompson, and Sen. John McCain (R-AZ).
+A sign of its influential role is the effort high profile politicians put into wooing the group, as noted above with respect to the 2016 Republican presidential nomination contest.
+Previously, during the 2008 presidential campaign, several Republican Party candidates addressed CNP, including Mitt Romney, Fred Thompson, and Sen. John McCain (R-AZ).
 CNP told reporters wanting to attend McCain's speech in March 2008 that they would be given only limited access.
 A CNP spokesperson, who spoke "anonymously because the rules of the council forbid officials or members to speak by name in public," told the right-wing Washington Times, "We agreed the press could sit in a separate room and listen to the speech and the questions and answers."

-More recently, during the 2012 presidential election campaign, a CNP member and former leader Foster Friess was a major funder of the "super PAC" supporting the candidacy of Rick Santorum.
+During the 2012 presidential election campaign, CNP member and former leader, Foster Friess, was a major funder of the "super PAC" supporting the candidacy of Rick Santorum.
 Friess, a billionaire investor and entrepreneur, caused a firestorm of controversy during the campaign when, during an interview with MSNBC's Andrea Mitchell discussing Santorum's view on contraception, he said: "Back in my days, they used Bayer Aspirin for contraception.
 The gals put it between their knees and it wasn't that costly."
 Asked about Friess's comment, Santourm said: "It was a stupid joke."

 Although most of its members are not elected officials, critics of the group argue that CNP's members are the real driving force of the Republican Party but do not wish to advertise their influence.
 Said Barry W. Lynn, executive director of Americans United for Separation of Church and State, before the 2004 CNP conference, ''The real crux of this is that these are the genuine leaders of the Republican Party, but they certainly aren't going to be visible on television next week. … But they are very much on the minds of George W. Bush and Karl Rove every week of the year, because these are the real powers in the party.''